siglens/siglens-docs/docs/instrument-traces/js-app.md

 ### Prerequisites
 - Siglens instance should be running on localhost with ingest port-4318.
 To do so you need to change the ingest port of Siglens to `4318` in `server.yaml`
 - Javascript app (refer the documentation below if you don't have the setup for javascript app)
+- To begin with the setup of Javascript app you must have Node.js installed locally.
+You can download it from [here](https://nodejs.org/en/download/)

 ### Set up for Javascript application

 Given below are the instructions for setting up a sample Javascript application:

 Note:
-To begin with the setup you must have Node.js installed locally.
 To check if node is installed you can run the following command:
 ```
 node -v
 ```